mth/yeti/doc/intro.rst

 Yeti has only compiler and no interpretator (this is so to simplify the implementation).

-It is possible to only compile the Yeti code into java ``.class`` files by giving ``-d directory`` option to the yeti compiler.
+It is possible to only compile the Yeti code into Java ``.class`` files by giving ``-d directory`` option to the yeti compiler.
 The directory will specify where to store the generated class files.
 Give the following commands in the directory with ``yeti.jar`` and ``hello.yeti``::